 Having a superhero-like sense of smell?
 Like that person pumping gas a block away or your husbands deodorant even though he’s in another room?
 Normal.

 Diarrhea for 2 weeks straight?
 Normal.
 Dizziness?
 Normal.
 Discharge?
 That’s normal too.
-Uncontrollable charley-horse calf cramps, itchy palms, insomnia, and your feet growing a whole size?
+Uncontrollable charley-horse calf cramps, itchy palms, insomnia, heart flutters, and your feet growing a whole size?
 It’s allllll normal.

-Don’t get me wrong, ask your doc about all of it (I did) but you will most likely be reassured that all of this really weird stuff you’re sure must be wrong is really just part of being pregnant.
+Please ask your doc about all of it but you will most likely be reassured that all of this really weird stuff you’re sure must be wrong is really just part of being pregnant.

 Oh and by the way, you’re going to need buy new shorts.
 All those women that told me they didn’t really need to buy maternity clothes were lying.